tmewett/moonsys/refs.py.md

     print(squared())  # 9

+computeds **must** be pure functions (no side-effects).

+You can refer to any other reactive in a computed, without depending on it, by calling it as usual.
+This allows you to create cycles.

-## Events
+## Events and reducers

 Reactives can also be classified as events.
+Typical reactivity libraries don't properly support events, leaving that to your external, non-reactive code.
+Reactive events allow us to encapsulate and compose entire components, just like Web frameworks, but even more flexible.

 `Ref` takes a keyword argument `is_event` which defaults to `False`.
-When set to `True`, the ref's values are considered to be discrete events.
-You call `.set` on them like normal; but after the next tick, they are set back to `None`.
-They are essentially values which last for one tick only.
+When set to `True`, the ref's values are considered to be a stream of discrete events.
+Events can be used anywhere non-events can (they evaluate to the most recent event value), but can also be used in some extra, powerful reactives.

-You can use event reactives in computeds.
+The main one is `Reducer`.
+This lets you write fully reactive code in a natural way, just like you'd write with event handlers.

+    # Calculate blackjack hand score, given a stream of card score events.

+    card_scores = Ref(0, is_event=True)
+    hand_score = Reducer(0)

+    @hand_score.reduce(card_scores)
+    def _(prev, card_score):
+        if prev + card_score > 21:
+            return 0
+        return prev + card_score

+You can add multiple reduce methods, from multiple events, onto one Reducer.
+Where multiple input events trigger on the same tick, the methods run in the order they are added.

+Reducers are events themselves.

+## Gatherers

+TODO

-## Changes
+## Misc

-You can't subscribe to reactives, so other types of reactives exist to deal with changes.

 `sample(r, event)` updates with `r`'s value every time `event` triggers.

-`reduce_event(f, event, initial)` starts as `initial` and updates with values from `event` by a reduction/fold with `f`.

 `integrate(r, time, initial=0.0)` is the live integral of `r` with respect to `time`, starting at `initial`. `time` must be a reactive float which never decreases.
 Note: this reactive does not depend on `r`, so `r` can be recursively defined with its own integral: